 Update:

-• A federal judge in Ohio dismissed a class action lawsuit against Kroger claiming it sold Simple Truth brand teething wafers contaminated with toxic metals.
+- An Ohio federal judge ruled an amended class action lawsuit claiming Kroger and other grocery stores sold Simple Truth brand teething wafers contaminated with toxic metals can proceed.

 Kroger Simple Truth class action overview: